ricklove/SpiderMath/www/Notes/WorkHours.md

 #### 11:30-11:35

-- Change visible: to if: for performance
+- Change "visible" to "if" for performance

 #### 11:35-12:05